SARe: Structure-Aware Generative 3D Fragment Reassembly: Method

 \subsection{SARe-Refine: Inference-Time Structure-Guided Refinement}

-SARe-Refine is an optional inference-time module that improves structural consistency for large-$K$ assemblies.
-As illustrated in Fig.~\ref{fig:Refine}, it uses the structural predictions from SARe-Gen to identify reliable substructures, then anchors them as constraints during a second sampling pass to correct the remaining uncertain fragments.
+SARe-Refine is an optional inference-time procedure for correcting imperfect first-pass assemblies, particularly in many-fragment cases.
+As illustrated in Fig.~\ref{fig:refine}, it geometrically verifies the structural predictions of SARe-Gen and retains one or more reliable local subassemblies as structural conditions for a second resampling pass.
+The reference anchor remains hard-clamped, whereas the other verified fragments are softly reinforced rather than fixed.

-We first run a complete inference pass to obtain an initial assembly $x^{(0)}\in\mathbb{R}^{M\times3}$, along with token-level fracture probabilities $\hat{f}_{i,m}$ and a part-level adjacency score matrix $\hat{A}$ from the structural heads.
-Directly thresholding $\hat{A}$ often introduces spurious edges due to prediction noise, so we apply geometric verification to the candidate edge set $E_{\mathrm{cand}}$ derived from $\hat{A}$.
-For each candidate pair $(i,j)\in E_{\mathrm{cand}}$, we voxelize each fragment under its predicted pose to obtain the occupied voxel set $S_i^v$ and map the predicted fracture tokens to the world frame to obtain fracture-region voxels $F_i^v$.
-Pairs whose fragments interpenetrate---measured by the voxel overlap ratio $r_{ij}=|S_i^v\cap S_j^v|/\min(|S_i^v|,|S_j^v|)>\tau_o$---are discarded; among the rest, only pairs whose fracture regions sufficiently cover each other within a small voxel tolerance are retained.
-The verified edges $E_{\mathrm{keep}}$ induce a subgraph whose connected components above a minimum size form reliable substructures, with their token indices collected into a stable mask $m_{\mathrm{st}}$.
+We first run SARe-Gen to obtain initial assembled query coordinates $x^{(0)}\in\mathbb{R}^{M\times3}$, together with the query-level fracture-region probabilities $\hat f_{i,m}$ and fragment-level contact score matrix $\hat A$ produced at the final denoising step $t=0$.
+Because directly thresholding $\hat{\mathbf{A}}$ may introduce spurious contact relations, we first construct a candidate contact edge set $\mathcal{E}_{\mathrm{cand}}$ and apply geometric verification to each candidate edge.
+For each candidate contact edge $(i,j)\in\mathcal{E}_{\mathrm{cand}}$, we voxelize the fragments under their predicted poses to obtain the occupied voxel set $S_i^v$ and $S_j^v$, and transform the predicted fracture-region queries into the assembled frame to obtain fracture-region voxel sets $F_i^v$ and $F_j^v$.
+Pairs with excessive interpenetration, measured by $r_{ij}=|S_i^v\cap S_j^v|/\min(|S_i^v|,|S_j^v|)>\tau_o$, are discarded.
+Among the remaining pairs, we retain only those whose fracture regions exhibit sufficient mutual overlap within a small voxel tolerance.
+The verified contact edges $\mathcal{E}_{\mathrm{keep}}$ define a verified fragment-contact subgraph whose connected components above a minimum size form reliable local subassemblies, and the indices of their query tokens are collected in a stable mask $m_{\mathrm{st}}$.

-In the second sampling pass, tokens in $m_{\mathrm{st}}$ are treated as a known region anchored to the first-pass positions $x_{\mathrm{ref}}$.
-Under the straight-line coupling of rectified flow, the noise-consistent state for this region at timestep $t$ is $x_{\mathrm{known}}(t)=(1-t)x_{\mathrm{ref}}+t\epsilon$, where $\epsilon$ is the noise endpoint of the current trajectory.
-Inspired by RePaint-style inpainting~\cite{Lugmayr2022RePaint,Go2025SplatFlow}, we blend the stable region back before each model step via
+In the second sampling pass, the first-pass coordinates of tokens in $m_{\mathrm{st}}$ define the reference state $x_{\mathrm{ref}}=x^{(0)}[m_{\mathrm{st}}]$.
+Under the straight-line coupling of rectified flow, the noise-consistent state for this region at timestep $t$ is $x_{\mathrm{known}}(t)=(1-t)x_{\mathrm{ref}}+t\epsilon$, where $\epsilon$ is the noise endpoint.
+Inspired by RePaint-style inpainting~\cite{Lugmayr2022RePaint,Go2025SplatFlow}, we reinforce the stable region before each model evaluation and after each numerical step: